Shuaiwen-Cui/PhD_Poster/README.md

 # DevLog
-to log my development progress
+to serve as a todo list and to log my development progress